Liver and Gallbladder Meridians for Yoga

 In Chinese Medicine, the Liver and Gallbladder are paired.

-Physically the liver and gallbladder are on the right side of the abdomen.
+Physically, the liver and gallbladder are on the right side of the abdomen.
 The liver stores vitamins, minerals, and blood.
-It’s also responsible for detoxification and it produces bile which it sends to the gallbladder.
-The gallbladder stores and secrets bile which helps during digestion, particularly of fats.
+It’s also responsible for detoxification, and it produces bile, which it sends to the gallbladder.
+The gallbladder stores and secretes bile, which helps with digestion, particularly the digestion of fats.

 Energetically, the Liver regulates and stores the blood.
-It’s responsible for menstruation, and the smooth flow of Qi, especially in the blood.
-If the Liver Qi is not moving freely and smoothly, the blood and emotions will be stagnant.
+It’s responsible for menstruation and the smooth flow of Qi, especially in the blood.
+If the Liver Qi is not moving freely, the blood and emotions will become stagnant.

 Watch the video to learn about the location of the Liver and the Gallbladder meridians and some acupressure points you can use in your yin yoga or active yoga practice: